ckdrew670/eleventy-template/README.md

 ## Handling Data

+In Eleventy, data is merged from multiple different sources before the template is rendered.
+The data is merged in what Eleventy calls the Data Cascade.
+There is a hierarchy to this.
+Data redeclared closer to the content (eg. in the front matter) will override data from other sources.

 ### Front matter

 Data can be stored in a number of different ways.
+Eleventy uses the

 The simplest is in the front matter of each individual template (as below).
 This data can be written as `yaml`, `json` or `js`.